-A childless US couple asks help after Luka Vladic, the pre-teen boy they bough naively from ruthless ex-Yugoslavian gangsters, wasn't delivered.
-Nathan accepts, aware formerly foster-abused orphan parker is very emotional about the subject.
-They trace the whole network to Serbia, and conceive a fake B-movie production as sting.
-Meanwhile parker discovers Luka is hidden with many, mostly kidnapped, kids in a warehouse. it's mainly used by a powerful arms-dealer, yet she refuses to abandon any child 'merchandise'.
-Written by
+A childless US couple asks help after Luka Vladic, the pre-teen boy they bought naively from ruthless ex-Yugoslavian gangsters, wasn't delivered.
+Nathan accepts, aware formerly foster-abused orphan Parker is very emotional about the subject.
+They trace the whole network to Serbia, and conceive a fake B-movie production as a sting.
+Meanwhile Parker discovers Luka is hidden with many, mostly kidnapped, kids in a warehouse. it's mainly used by a powerful arms-dealer, yet she refuses to abandon any child 'merchandise'.

 Did You Know?